MAziz-0/My-Portfolio/README.md

     ## Bugs

  1. White space underneath each section.

-    Fix: Set margin and padding to 0, used internal CSS to set max-width and margin size for Paragraphs.
+    -Fix: Set margin and padding to 0, used internal CSS to set max-width and margin size for Paragraphs.

  2. Section heading borders overlapping when reducing screen size.

-    Fix: Changed sections into fluid containders and utilised m-auto and reduces sizes of borders and text.
+    -Fix: Changed sections into fluid containders and utilised m-auto and reduces sizes of borders and text.
 Changed Section 2 into a span fit larger content.

  3. Unable to change padding and margin for background images.

-    Fix: Used display: flex instead of Position element to have more room for styling.
+    -Fix: Used display: flex instead of Position element to have more room for styling.

  4. Excess padding on Navigation bar.

-    Fix: used py-0 to reduce padding.
+    -Fix: used py-0 to reduce padding.

  5. Carousel slides changing size based on content.

-    Fix: Set an inline fixed height and width to keep the block the same size.
+    -Fix: Set an inline fixed height and width to keep the block the same size.

  6. Previous/Next button are not aligned in the center of the Carousel:

-    Fix: Added a negative top number to push buttons to a new position.
+    -Fix: Added a negative top number to push buttons to a new position.

 7. Navigation toggler is not collapsing properly.

-    Fix: Reduced margin to 0 and changed height of navigation bar toggler to fit content.
+    -Fix: Reduced margin to 0 and changed height of navigation bar toggler to fit content.

 8. Parallax feature does not work well on mobile devices.

-    Fix: Added a media query to disable on mobile screen sizes
+    -Fix: Added a media query to disable on mobile screen sizes

 My-Portfolio is a single scrolling page which works well on both Desktop screens, Ipad screens and most smartphones.